Enabling the early and equitable diagnosis of epilepsy in infants in the community (EPIC)

 4. To demonstrate that our solution reduces health inequalities by enabling the detection, monitoring and prediction of response to treatment in childhood epilepsies in the community.

-EPIC is a multidisciplinary collaboration, with co-leads based at the School of Engineering, NHS Lothian and the Usher Institute.
+EPIC is a multidisciplinary collaboration, led by the School of Engineering, with co-leads at NHS Lothian and the Usher Insitute.
 Scroll down to the "Key People" heading to learn more about the team.

 EPIC Family and EPIC Clinician